MagQ98/friends-of-fins/README.md

 ### Vaildator Testing

 ##### Html
-*No errors were returned when passing through the official W3C validator
+No errors were returned when passing through the official W3C validator

 ##### Css
-*No errors were found when passing through the official (Jigsaw) validator
+No errors were found when passing through the official (Jigsaw) validator

 ### Fixed Bugs

-*Encountered issues on mobile screens with sizing but was able to correct it by changing the viewport
+Encountered issues on mobile screens with sizing but was able to correct it by changing the viewport

 Deployment
 ======

 The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-⋅⋅⋅In the GitHub repository, navigate to the Settings tab ⋅⋅⋅From the source section drop-down menu, select the Master Branch ⋅⋅⋅Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+The steps to deploy are as follows:⋅⋅ In the GitHub repository, navigate to the Settings tab⋅⋅ From the source section drop-down menu, select the Master Branch⋅⋅ Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.⋅⋅

 The live link can be found here - https://magq98.github.io/friends-of-fins/index.html